Nibbetts/workclock/README.md

 A punch-in / punch-out terminal work clock system, for easy time recording, suited for separating time spent on different personal projects.

 NOTES:
+- Does not run in the background between clocking in and out.
 - Creates a punches.txt file to store timecard information in the same directory as the script; this file must not move, or it will be recreated from scratch.